The Crownless Shall Be Crowned

 When I wakened in the morning, the world was still and the fever gone.

 The Black Elk Speaks author referred to the Voice he heard as his ghostly brother.
-At the end of their interviews for the book, Black Elk thanked Neihardt for his ghostly brother, again, with gratitude to Reece Pendleton:
+At the end of their interviews for the book, Black Elk thanked Neihardt for his ghostly brother:

 This vision of mine ought to go out, I feel, but somehow I couldn’t get anyone to do it.
 I would think about it and get sad.
 I wanted the world to know about it.
 I seems that your ghostly brother has sent you here to do this for me.
 You are here and have the vision just the way I wanted, and the tree will bloom again and the people will know the true facts.
 We want this tree to bloom again in the world of true that doesn’t judge.

 The photo above is Black Elk praying on what was just renamed Black Elk’s Peak in the Black Hills – The Heart of All That Is.
 It was because of the shared near-death experiences of Black Elk and John Neihardt that this could happen, that I might meet the Petit Prince become a man in August, 2016.
-The transformation that is now occurring at Standing Rock on the banks of the Cannonball River, North Dakota, is also part of this same Depth and Enduring Dream of the Flowering Tree of the Six Grandfathers.
+The transformation, which entered public awareness at Standing Rock on the banks of the Cannonball River, North Dakota, is also part of this same Depth and Enduring Dream of the Flowering Tree of the Six Grandfathers.

 It’s the inclusion of axis, atmosphere, and orbit that form the empirical ground of the participatory world view that the Age of Magnification has been birthing.
 We are no longer subjects to a royal ruling class or all-powerful sovereign.
 We are crowned participants – all of us – in the world we bring forth together for our children and grandchildren.
 We participate in all we experience.
 This has always been the case, yet now, the emphasis is on becoming conscious, yet decently unconscious, as Jung would say, agents of Life.
 The age old wisdom, once for a chosen few, belongs to all.
 In Black Elk’s case, the entire Dream of a People can be carried forward by a single individual.